Kempe chain

 In mathematics, a Kempe chain is a device used mainly in the study of the four colour theorem.
-Intuitively, it is a connected chain of points on a graph with alternating colors.
+Intuitively, it is a connected chain of vertices on a graph with alternating colours.

 History

 Kempe chains were first used by Alfred Kempe in his attempted proof of the four colour theorem.
-Even though his proof turned out to be incomplete, the method of Kempe chains is crucial to the successful modern proofs (Appel & Haken, Robertson et al., etc.).
-Furthermore, the method is used in the proof of the five-colour theorem by Percy John Heawood, a weaker form of the four-colour theorem.
+Even though his proof turned out to be incomplete, the method of Kempe chains is crucial to the success of valid modern proofs, such as the first successful one by Kenneth Appel and Wolfgang Haken.
+Furthermore, the method is used in the proof of the five color theorem by Percy John Heawood, a weaker but more easily proven version of the four colour theorem.

 Formal definition

 The term "Kempe chain" is used in two different but related ways.